 Most people who are injured on the job think they can only recover through worker’s compensation, but often times, a personal injury case is an option.
 Worker’s compensation laws generally state that an injured worker cannot file a lawsuit directly against his employer for a injury at work.
 But, in many situations, the employer may not be solely or primarily responsible, and compensation is available against another party.

-The main reason you would want to file a personal injury lawsuit after a is because you may be able to recover more than if you only made a worker’s compensation claim.
+The main reason you would want to file a personal injury lawsuit after a workplace injury is because you may be able to recover more than if you only made a worker’s compensation claim.
 In Georgia, you cannot recover for pain and suffering from worker’s compensation, but you can in a personal injury suit.
 Your lawyer should investigate whether you can file a personal injury claim so that you can receive compensation for your pain and suffering.
 Some important questions your lawyers should consider if you were injured on the job:

 - Where exactly where you injured?